lizrice/katacoda-scenarios/kubernetes/step2.md

 * The component on each node that runs containers is called the _Kubelet_.
 You can get an overview of the different Kubernetes components from the [documentation](https://kubernetes.io/docs/concepts/overview/components/).
 * [More on Kubernetes scheduling](https://www.oreilly.com/ideas/kubernetes-scheduling-magic-revealed)

+You used an `imagePullPolicy` of `Never` for this scenario.
+This works here because you are building images on the same (virtual) machine that you're running Kubernetes.
+It's much more common to build the image, store it in an imge registry, and then have Kubernetes nodes pull the image from that registry when they need it.

+As an optional exercise you can try pushing the image to the Docker Hub registry and have your Kubernetes node pull it from there.
+Here's what you need to do: